Research Foci

 03/19-04/19

-Universidad Autónoma de San Luis Potosí (UASLP), Mexiko, in cooperation with Dr phil.
-Luz María Hernández Nieto and Fiction Meets Science
+Universidad Autónoma de San Luis Potosí (UASLP), Mexiko, in cooperation with Dr. phil.
+Luz María Hernández Nieto and Fiction Meets Science (invited)

 TALKS

-42. "Bodies of Knowledge - Reproduction and Science in Literature and Culture", University of Guelph, Canada, February 24, 2020
+43. "Bodies of Knowledge - Reproduction and Science in Literature and Culture", University of Guelph (CAN), February 24, 2020

 40. “Sexroboter und künstliche Intelligenz – die Apotheose der Verdinglichung?“, interdisciplinary conference “‘Robo Sapiens‘?
 Roboter, Künstliche Intelligenz und Transhumanismus in Literatur, Film und anderen Medien“, University of Kiel, September 26-28, 2018